pizlonator/fil-c-website/source/programs_that_work.md

 - sysklogd 2.6.1. *No changes, works out of the box*.
 - sysvinit 3.10. *No changes, works out of the box*.
 - [linux 6.10.5](https://github.com/pizlonator/fil-c/tree/deluge/projects/linux-6.10.5).
 Only the userland parts of the kernel source build with Fil-C, and those required small changes due to pointer tagging in the red-black tree.
-- patchelf 0.18.0. *No changes, works out of the box*.
 - libunistring 1.2. *No changes, works out of the box*.
 - libpsl 0.12.5. *No changes, works out of the box*.
 - [libtasn1 4.19.0](https://github.com/pizlonator/fil-c/tree/deluge/projects/libtasn1-4.19.0).
 One line change to build system (version scripts).